(Dan Tri) - President Donald Trump continues to reiterate his proposal to make Canada the 51st state of the United States.

 "We are paying hundreds of billions of dollars to subsidize Canada.
 Why do we have to do this?
 There is no reason to do this," President Donald Trump wrote on the social network Truth Social on February 2.

-Mr Trump also hinted that without US support, the northern neighbour would struggle to survive.
+Mr Trump also hinted that without US support, his northern neighbour would struggle to survive.

 Previously, Mr. Trump declared that Canadians would not have to worry about their military or many other issues if they decided to annex into the United States.

-"They'll also have better health care, much better health care in fact.
-I think the Canadian people would love that if you explain it to them," Trump said.
+"They'll also have better health care, in fact much better health care.
+I think the Canadians would love that if it was explained to them," Trump said.

-President Trump on February 2 decided to impose a 25% tax on imports from Canada and Mexico, in order to deal with illegal immigration and drug trafficking.
+President Trump on February 2 decided to impose a 25% tax on imports from Canada and Mexico to deal with illegal immigration and drug trafficking.

-Mr Trump acknowledged that Americans may suffer “pain” from these tariffs, but stressed that these were necessary measures to bring long-term benefits.
+Mr Trump admitted that Americans may suffer "pain" from these tariffs, but stressed that these were necessary measures to bring long-term benefits.

-In response, both of America's neighbors announced retaliatory tariffs.
+In response, both US neighbors announced retaliatory tariffs.

-Canadian Prime Minister Justin Trudeau warned this would “have real consequences for the American people,” referring to the risk of higher prices for Americans.
+Canadian Prime Minister Justin Trudeau warned this "will have real consequences for the American people," hinting at the risk of higher prices for Americans.

-Canadian Finance Minister Dominic LeBlanc released a full list of Canadian goods subject to tariffs on February 2.
-The value of US goods subject to tariffs in Canada’s first round of retaliation is up to $30 billion.
+Canadian Finance Minister Dominic LeBlanc on February 2 released a full list of Canadian goods subject to tariffs.
+The value of US goods subject to tariffs in this first round of Canadian retaliation is up to $30 billion.

 A second round of retaliatory tariffs could be announced in the coming weeks, with the total value of targeted products rising to $105 billion.